apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Negative Response Caching
 =========================

-.. ts:confvar:: CONFIG proxy.config.http.negative_caching_enabled INT 0
+.. ts:cv:: CONFIG proxy.config.http.negative_caching_enabled INT 0
    :reloadable:

    When enabled (``1``), Traffic Server caches negative responses (such as ``404 Not Found``) when a requested page does not exist.
 The next